christophwi/MaxQuant.Live/docs/index.rst

 .. figure:: figures/image001.png
    :width: 75px
-   :alt: MaxQuant.Live logo
    :align: left

 This is the user documentation of MaxQuant.Live, a software framework for real-time monitoring of mass spectrometric data and controlling of the data acquisition.

 Official page:
-   MaxQuant.Live can be downloaded for free on `http://maxquant.live <http://maxquant.live>`_
+   MaxQuant.Live can be downloaded on `http://maxquant.live <http://maxquant.live>`_
 Publication:
    **MaxQuant.Live enables global targeting of more than 25,000 peptides** *Christoph Wichmann, Florian Meier, Sebastian Virreira Winter, Andreas-David Brunner, Juergen Cox, Matthias Mann*